linhtpm-pvn/react-lib-example/README.md

     ```

 2.  **In your other project's root directory (e.g., `my-react-app`):**
-    Run this command to link the `formkit-ui` library into your project's `node_modules`.
+    Run this command to link the `@pvn/formkit` library into your project's `node_modules`.

     ```bash
-    npm link formkit-ui
+    npm link @pvn/formkit
     ```

-Now, you can import components from `formkit-ui` in your project as if you had installed it from npm.
-Any changes you make in the `formkit-ui` library will be reflected immediately in your project (you might need to restart your development server).
+Now, you can import components from `@pvn/formkit` in your project as if you had installed it from npm.
+Any changes you make in the `@pvn/formkit` library will be reflected immediately in your project (you might need to restart your development server).

 ### Unlinking